 The Virginia Waring International Piano Competition (aka The Waring) is a 501(c)3 non-profit organization, Tax ID # 33-0025613, located in Palm Desert, California.

-The Waring brings classical piano music to the California Desert through outreach concerts to schools, the community and by hosting eight days of an international piano competition every other year with participants coming from around the world.
+The Waring brings classical piano music to the California Desert through outreach concerts to schools, the community; by presenting performances at local venues such as The McCallum Theatre and Coachella Valley Repertory, and by hosting eight days of an international piano competition every other year with participants coming from around the world.

-All first rounds of the Competition are free to the public, with low ticket prices for the Solo Finals and the Concerto Finals with Orchestra.
+All first rounds of the Competition are free to the public (approximately 36 hours), with low ticket prices for the Solo Finals and for the Concerto Finals with Orchestra at The McCallum.
 Performance opportunities and cash prizes are awarded to the winners.